mozilla/missioncontrol-v2/README.md

 This code is designed to be 'easy' to install and repeatable.
 That is if the underlying data doesn't change the output should not either.

 This code should either work inside GCP or on a local computer.
-In either case, we recommend a powerful one with at least 4 cores and a decent amount (8Gb+) memory.
+In either case, we recommend a powerful one with at least 4 cores and a decent amount (8Gb+) of memory.
 If using Docker, you will want to increase the amount of resources available to containers if you haven't already: the defaults are likely to be insufficient.

 You will also want a [GCP service account](https://docs.telemetry.mozilla.org/cookbooks/bigquery.html#gcp-bigquery-api-access) with permission to read from the datasets in
 `fx-data-shared-prod` and write access to a cloud storage bucket.
 Typically one would do this using a sandbox project.
-Talk to data operations to  set this up if you don't have one already.

 After getting a service setup, download the credentials into a file called `gcloud.json` in the root of your checkout.